 Using all the factors, we calculate a score, the DX Index.
 The higher the number, the better the score.
 Since there’s always room for improvement (and trade-offs to consider), even the top DX APIs like Twilio and Stripe only score 9 of 10.

-You can work with EveryDeveloper to calculate your own DX Index, or read on to see how developer experience impacts the entire journey.
+Learn more about what makes a great developer experience via our DX guide, or read on to see how developer experience impacts the entire journey.

 Great DX is Long Term